 Easy fixes for websites affected with broad core algorithm update

 During the update announcement, Google had said that drop ranking is not the result of the overall quality of the website.
-Google said the new update provides a rank-boost to websites that were previously under-rewarded, despite the high-quality and relevant content.
+Google announced that the new update provides a rank-boost to websites that were previously under-rewarded, despite the high-quality and relevant content.

 As we had mentioned in our previous blog post regarding the algorithm update, Google has now asked webmasters not to make technical changes to their website.
 Stan was pretty sure that the update was specific to content and relevancy, and it had nothing to do with the website quality.
 Now, the confirmation on the same has come from Google.

 Google has said that the only fix for a decrease in your ranking is to update your content with more relevant information.
 In this way, Google wants websites to address the specific query intent of the users.
-Of course, they have several metrics to understand this; one simple metric is the bounce rate.
+Of course, they have several metrics to understand this; a straightforward metric is the bounce rate.

 If you notice a significant shift in the ranking of your website after the broad core algorithm update, scrutinize the content.
 Check for quality issues and understand whether the content addresses the intent of your target audience.
 Once you fix these issues, you can once again zoom past your competitor.